 Also, both coins have scaling problems.
 Because they’re so old, both bitcoin and Ethereum are having trouble with being too popular and having too many people using them.

 Having too many users means both can experience slower transactions and higher transaction costs.
 To solve this, both are also introducing their own different solutions to this problem.

-Over the years, both coins have differentiated themselves more and more from each other, but their upcoming solutions to the scaling problem will be making them extremely different.
+Over the years, both coins have gone their separate ways, but their upcoming solutions to the scaling problem will make them even more different.

 The bitcoin solution to the scaling problem

 Over the years, bitcoin has had other hard forks that were specifically designed to solve its scaling problem.

 The Ethereum fork was designed to add smart contracts.
 But other hard forks were designed to make transactions faster and cheaper, to help accommodate all the extra users that were arriving, such as Litecoin and Bitcoin Cash.

 But the bitcoin as we know it today resisted those hard forks and remained unchanged.
 Instead, it introduced a system called “SegWit” and has future plans of creating something called the “Lightning Network”.

 - SegWit: A new way of arranging data to make transfers faster and easier.
 The downside is that you can only use SegWit with certain wallets and certain exchanges.
 This basically means that bitcoin users have to turn SegWit on and off to use it properly.
 If it’s turned on, or off, at the wrong time when sending money, traders risk losing their bitcoin.
 For this reason, most people seem to just keep it turned off.